rkp8000/python_cuda_demo/README.md

-# Demo of using CUDA to accelerate parallelizable Python function
+# Demo of using CUDA to accelerate parallelizable Python functions

 The following has been cobbled together and streamlined from the following resources: